robsontenorio/vue-api-query/docs/content/en/api/model-options.md

 This method can be used to lazy load relationships of a model and apply model instances to them.

-It must receive a model instance as parameter.
+It must receive a model instance as argument.

 See [Configuration](/configuration#lazy-loading-relationships)